Skip to main content

 a. which product attribute (column) from your feed you want to use

-b. which values from your column then fit that answer.
+b. which values from your column fit that answer.

 5. Check the result of your rule by clicking Preview this rule.
 In the case of the above rule, we get the following result, which we know is correct: